Developing and maintaining a DNA reference database can be difficult.

 #> <chr> <chr> <chr> <chr>

-The function refdb_clean_tax_NA
+The function refdb_clean_tax_NA can be used to identify

-can be used to identify taxonomic levels for which there are no information and change them to NA
+taxonomic levels for which there are no information and change them to

 lib_na <- refdb_clean_tax_NA(lib)